Using Decorators in JavaScript

 }

-Simply put, a decorator is just a function capable of extending the capabilities of the element to which it was attached to.
+Put simply, a decorator is a function that extends the capabilities of the element it’s attached to.

-We can utilise higher-order functions in JavaScript today, without a problem in a rather simple way:
+We can already write higher-order functions in JavaScript without any special syntax:

 function hello(user) {